readthedocs/website/content/posts/addons-by-default.md

 ## How does it affect my projects?

-It's worth to note there are two big different types of changes that will affect your projects: at build time, and visually.
+There are two big different types of changes that will affect your projects: at build time, and visually.
 Depending on the configuration of your project, it could be affected by one, both or none of them.